zopefoundation/manuel/src/manuel/README.txt

         b = 2
         c = 3

-Instead of a text-based apprach, lets use the built-in tokenize module to more robustly identify referenced variables.
+Instead of a text-based apprach, let's use the built-in tokenize module to more robustly identify referenced variables.

     >>> import StringIO